ndronos/c-nomorph/HowStufWorks.md

 values to match those parameters.
 This additional part of the function call is called passing parameters to the function.

+Paramter for a function is a piece of data of a certain data type that the function requires to do its work.

 (HowStuffWorks, 2017) pp. 5 & 12